 Travel to Islay

 The flight suits a specific kind of trip.
 A whisky group travelling without a car, a couple where speed matters more than cost, someone squeezing Islay into a longer Scottish itinerary.
 For most guests - families especially, or anyone planning to explore the island properly - the ferry makes far more sense.
-It's cheaper, you take your car, and the crossing itself is genuinely one of the best parts of arriving on Islay.
+It's cheaper, you take your car, and the crossing itself is one of the best parts of arriving on Islay.
 But when the flight fits, Loganair covers the route from Glasgow in 25 minutes.

 travel